(Some refer to this list as Our Values)

 Also consider providing people with a list of the types of people you want to be meeting, the industries or companies they are in, what they might hear people say that are triggers to be listening for, etc. Anything that helps them help you.
 Here's an example of the one-pager I give people -- best prospective members for LWCN.

 Last, be sure to include your cell or office phone number and preferred email address in your email signature.
 Make it as easy for people to know how to get in touch with you.

 TERM OF MEMBERSHIP

-Your membership begins upon the date of your signed Membership Agreement (your "anniversary date") and runs for a period of 12 months.
+Your membership begins upon the date of your signed Membership Agreement (your "anniversary date") and runs for one (1) year.
 If a member's dues are not paid when due, LWCN reserves the right to suspend or terminate that individual's membership.

 Your membership renewal is at your discretion.
 If you were delighted by your experience and if we delivered on our promise to you, then we hope you'll renew at least 30 days prior to your anniversary date.

-Your renewal is also at our discretion on your anniversary date.
+Your renewal is also at our discretion at the end of each calendar year.
 Members who are not active, engaged, and following the Code of Conduct may not be invited to renew.
 Leading With Courage Network also has the right to replace a Member if their Membership dues are not received by his or her anniversary date.

 “Spamming” is the abuse of electronic messaging systems to indiscriminately send unsolicited bulk messages.
 While the most widely recognized form of spam is e-mail spam, the term is applied to similar abuse in other media, such as but not limited to, instant messaging, Usenet newsgroups, web search engines, spam in blogs, wiki spam, mobile phone messaging spam, Internet forum spam, and junk fax transmissions.